PAQ

 Search

-Monday, May 21, 2012 ..:: Furnace Book » Practical Ideas ::..
+Friday, October 11, 2024 ..:: Furnace Book » Practical Ideas ::..
 Register Login

 Practical Ideas

-Usually, when I'm not answering questions or making new pages for this website I'm monitoring numerous Forum websites.
+Usually, when I'm not answering questions or making new pages for this website I'm checking out numerous Forum websites.
 Some of the questions and solutions on these websites seem useful to me and I use them all over my website.
 However recently I came up with a decision to make a page where my visitors can share their ideas with me and I will publish them on this page.

 So, if you got your question answered and thinking that it would be useful to anyone else please let me know on this page.
 The best way of doing that would be providing me with a link to your thread or submitting your question and the best answer to it.
 If I'll find out that your thread is worth publishing I will pay you $3.00 by Pay Pal!
 For the second and every next one I will pay $5.00!

-Leaking PVC Pipe Quiz
+Leaking PVC Pipe Trick

-Unfortunately it’s doesn’t matter how good you use a cleaner and PVC cement, but from time to time those pipes are leaking.
+Unfortunately it doesn’t matter how good you use a cleaner and PVC cement, but from time to time those pipes are leaking.
 The other week my boss sent me to do just that: to fix a leak in the PVC exhaust pipe.

 How did I do it?